-Here’s a sampling of my public speaking over the past two decades.
+Here’s a sampling of my invited public talks over the years.
 You can hear my occasional podcasts for Small Museums Canada (here) and Slow Ottawa (here).
 Go here for my regular media appearances on road safety.

 “Advocating for True Vision Zero.”
 Workshop at the CycleNation UK conference in Oxford, England.